MuhammedKalkan/OpenLens/README.md

 [![Build Lens](https://github.com/MuhammedKalkan/OpenLens/actions/workflows/main.yml/badge.svg)](https://github.com/MuhammedKalkan/OpenLens/actions/workflows/main.yml)

 ##  Build Repo Only
-This is repo **ONLY PROVIDES SIGNED BINARIES AND DOES NOT ALTER SOURCE CODE** for the OpenLens repo.
+This repo **ONLY PROVIDES SIGNED BINARIES AND DOES NOT ALTER SOURCE CODE** for the OpenLens repo.
 For software issues regarding OpenLens or the Lens IDE, go to the [Lens repo](https://github.com/lensapp/lens/issues) and open an issue there.

 ## Overview